 "So, whether you eat or drink or whatever you do, do it all for the glory of God" (1 Corinthians 10:31).
-One of my heroes is John Wooden, the former legendary UCLA basketball coach, who I had the pleasure of meeting in person a few different times.
+One of my heroes is John Wooden, former UCLA basketball coach, who I had the pleasure of meeting in person.
 Coach Wooden did everything with excellence.
 Wooden said, "Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming."

+The top tier on Wooden's Pyramid of Success is competitive greatness which basically says, "Be your best when your best is needed."
 My goal is to help you become the best you can be.
-I want to help you achieve your goals and reach your full potential.
+I want to help you achieve your goals and reach your highest potential.
 I believe in going the extra mile.
-Everyone has certain God-given gifts and talents and that people operate best out of their strengths.
+I want to exceed expectations and enjoy working with others who have the same attitude.
+Everyone has certain God-given gifts and talents and people operate best out of their strengths.
 I believe that everyone is a "10" at something.
-I will help you focus on your strengths.
+I will help you focus on your strengths.'